mbdmardy28/React-Demo-Files/Redux/redux-basic-typescript-final/README.md

-## React-Redux-Typscript Project Final
+## React-Redux-Typscript Project - Final

 This project is build using React, Redux and Typescript that will be use in demo purposes for beginners who wants to learn the three framework.
+These is the final version of the project and can be improve in the future.

 ### `Tools`
 * Visual Studio Code